canada-ca/design-system/style-guide/index.md

 </section>
 <section id="wp7-2">
   <h3>7.2 Write descriptive links</h3>
   <p>A link must describe the content a person will find once they click on it.
-It's easier to complete a task when a link's destination matches a person's expectations.
-Make sure links are descriptive so that person will understand what they'll get when they click on them.</p>
+It's easier to complete a task when a link's destination matches a person's expectations.</p>
-  <p>The text you hyperlink doesn't have to match the title of the destination page to be compliant with <cite>Web Content Accessibility Guidelines</cite>.
-Text in a link gets some context from the web page's content.
-Make sure the main keywords of the link text correspond to the page title so that people know they're in the right place.</p>
   <p>Tips for providing useful links:</p>
   <ul>
     <li>use the first words of the target page or its entire title if it's descriptive enough</li>